 The Tiguan is a small crossover that Volkswagen refers to as the GTI of SUVs due to the sportiness it packs into its utilitarian body style.
-Built on a modified Passat platform with some bits from the Golf thrown in on the ends, the latest model benefits from a mid-product-cycle update that brought new exterior styling, a revised automatic transmission and improved fuel economy.
+The Tiguan is built on a modified Passat platform with some bits from the last-gen Golf thrown in on the ends.

 Seeking to create a uniform look throughout its lineup, Volkswagen recently applied its corporate two-bar grille to Tiguan while also redesigning the front fascia with new fog lights and a honeycomb grille below the bumper.
 At the rear, two-part taillights echo those of the larger Touareg and are sleeker and more compact than the units they replaced.

 Power for the Tiguan comes exclusively from Volkswagen's proven 2.0-liter turbo inline-four, which cranks out 200 horsepower and 207 lb-ft of torque and can be paired with either a six-speed manual (available only on the entry-level S model) or six-speed automatic transmission.
 The automatic gearbox boasts a second overdrive gear, enabling it to return 22 mpg (21 on the range-topping SEL with Premium Navigation and Dynaudio) in the city and 27 mpg on the highway, bettering the 18/26 mpg rating for the three-pedal gearbox.
 Maximum towing capacity for the Touareg's little brother is rated at 2,200 lbs.